GoogleChrome/web.dev/src/site/content/en/blog/responsiveness/index.md

 We want to encourage developers to try out these new responsiveness metrics on their sites, and let us know if you discover any issue.

-Please also email any general feedback on the approaches outlined here to the [web-vitals-feedback](https://groups.google.com/g/web-vitals-feedback) Google group with "[Responsiveness Metrics]" in the subject line.
+Email any general feedback on the approaches outlined here to the [web-vitals-feedback](https://groups.google.com/g/web-vitals-feedback) Google group with "[Responsiveness Metrics]" in the subject line.
 We're really looking forward to hearing what you think!